 Migration in global and comparative historical perspectives

-Grounded in the historical experiences of South Asian migrants in various guises – indentured laborers, merchant capitalists, professionals, pilgrims, radical anti-colonialists – within the modern world system (c.
+Focused on the historical experiences of South Asian migrants in various guises – indentured laborers, merchant capitalists, professionals, pilgrims, radical anti-colonialists – within the modern world system (c.
 1830 onward), my particular interests focus on how South Asian migrants traverse and make the world system.
-A recent project includes the edited volume South Asian Migrations in Global History: Labor, Law, and Wayward Lives, based on the October 2017 workshop, Between Indigenous and Immigrant: South Asian Migrations in Global History and a biography of border-crosser and “transnational nationalist” Taraknath Das, 1884 – 1958.
+Published work in this area includes my edited volume South Asian Migrations in Global History: Labor, Law, and Wayward Lives, based on the University of Victoria Global South Colloquium workshop, Between Indigenous and Immigrant: South Asian Migrations in Global History as well as articles in BC Studies and the edited volume The United States and South Asia from the Age of Empire to Decolonization: A History of Entanglements (Leiden, 2022).

-Based on a commitment to critical and historical perspectives on aesthetics and the imagination, I research and write about historiography, the poles between history and literary criticism, theater, and performance in the context of modern and contemporary globalization.
-Recent work includes India after World History: Literature, Comparison, and Approaches to Globalization, an edited volume exploring the links between current iterations of global history writing and world literature studies, based on a collaborative set of workshops at Northwestern University’s Center for Global Culture and Communication, October 19-20, 2017, and at the University of Victoria’s Global South ColloquiumSeptember 7th, 2018, titled Globalization, Global, and World: History, Literature, and Spaces of the Present.
+I research and write about aesthetics, literature, theater, and performance in the context of modern and contemporary globalization.
+Recent work includes India after World History: Literature, Comparison, and Approaches to Globalization, an edited volume exploring the links between global history and world literature studies, based on a collaborative set of workshops at Northwestern University’s Center for Global Culture and Communication and at the University of Victoria’s Global South Colloquium.

 nbose@uvic.ca